ap3340/NetlifyAntonio/content/home/experience.md

     date_end: '2021-12-25'
     description: |2-

-        * Performed Naive Bayes on a dataset of collected ballots to predict ticket-splitting on the votingdemographic as consultation for a Congressional Candidate.
+        * Utilized AWS services (EC2 Instances) to train Naive Bayes models on a dataset of collected ballots topredict ticket-splitting on the voting demographic as consultation for a Congressional Candidate.
-        * Utilized AWS services (EC2 Instance) to train models which mandated large computing power.

   - title: Special Collections Processing Assistant